 Gloria Milhoan, age 84, passed away on March 19, 2025.
-She was a resident of Colorado Springs, Colorado for 20 years and was formerly a resident of Wintersville, Ohio where she was a realtor and owner of Camelot Realty.
+She was a resident of Colorado Springs, Colorado for 20 years and was formerly a resident of Wintersville, Ohio where she was a realtor and co-owner of Camelot Realty.

 Gloria was born on April 23, 1940, to James Bonham and Dorothea (Gruber) Bonham in Steubenville, Ohio.
 In 1956, she was married to Leonard (Cy) Milhoan in Steubenville, Ohio.